mikke89/RmlUiDoc/pages/tutorials/dragging.md

 ![dragging_1.jpg](dragging_1.jpg)

 Take a look at the source code.
 As you can see, the application creates two Inventory objects, each of which loads a document from the `inventory.rml`{:.path} file.
-The application then creates four inventory objects in one of the inventories; each of these objects is a {{page.lib_name}} element with a tag of `icon`{:.tag}.
+The application then creates four inventory objects in one of the inventories; each of these objects is a RmlUi element with a tag of `icon`{:.tag}.
 At the bottom of the `tutorial.rcss`{:.path} file you can see the properties applied to `icon`{:.tag}.
 It is sized to 100px x 100px with a margin to separate it from its neighbour icons and a decorator for its background image.
 It is floated left so icons will stack from left to right in the inventory windows.

 ### Step 2: Adding a drag property